ENHANCE-PET/MOOSE/README.md

 - Intel(R) Xeon(R) Silver 4216 CPU @ 2.10GHz
 - 256 GB of RAM (Very important for total-body datasets)
 - 1 x Nvidia GeForce RTX 3090 Ti (or similar)
-We are testing different configurations now, but the RAM (256 GB) seems to be a hard requirement.
+We are testing different configurations now, but the RAM (256 GB) seems to be a hard requirement if you are using whole-body CT datasets with high resolution.

 ## ⚙️ Installation